guastallaigor/puzzle-pattern/README.md

 </div>

 <p align="center">
-  Puzzle Pattern is a VueJS development pattern created for code organization, using the best practices, clean code, and much more.
+  Puzzle Pattern is a VueJS development pattern created for code organization, while using the best practices, clean code, and much more.
 </p>

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/guastallaigor/hare/master/LICENSE)

 ## Why use the Puzzle Pattern?

-...
+When you are working with several different developers in one single project, the code tends to variate a lot one file to the other.
+[ESLint](https://eslint.org/) usually helps us with that already.
+However, there are a lot of cases some linters may look the other way, when it shouldn't.
+If you wish to maintain a code pattern throughout your entire project, with clean and organized code, that can also help with code maintenance
+**This is the pattern for you!**

 ## MUST